 To unblock an outside drain, you may need specific equipment such as a plumber snake, drain snake, auger, drain rods, pressure hose and hydro jet blasters.

 High-pressure water jets are also perfect for drain clearing and the toughest drain blockage.
 High-pressure water is jetted through the pipes to push through the stubborn blockage inside the clogged drain.
 Ensure you always have protective clothing, masks and gloves, as it can be messy.
 Have a bucket handy to dispose of the waste material.

 Unblock an outside drain using your drain snake, drain rod, or drum auger.
 Insert the rod inside your drain and turn the rod clockwise.

 For external drains, it’s best to use a drum auger.
 It is motorised and is powerful to cut through tree roots.
 On one end of the flexible auger is a coiled metal wire.

 This is used to break through material and cut it up or use it as a hook to fish out the obstruction.

 When you feel resistance, you have reached the obstruction.
 Keep using the auger or rod until you feel the blockage lessen and dissipate.
 You may have to give it more than one attempt.

 Using the high-pressure jet blaster or garden hose, you can give the drain a final cleaning to ensure the pipework is clear.
 You can try this method a few times to ensure the blockage has been completely cleared.

-Regular drain cleaning and maintenance will prolong the life of your drainage system and pipework.
-You can ask Fixed Today about annual drain maintenance at your property.
+One of our plumbing services is regular drain cleaning and maintenance to prolong the life of your drainage system and pipework.
+You can ask your professional plumber, Fixed Today, about annual drain maintenance at your property.